 Sample Band 9 Answer

 I will now give you my sample answer for this question.
-Just remember that in order to actually get a band 9 score, you need to have excellent pronunciation and fluency.
-The answer below is grammatically correct and uses appropriate vocabulary, so it would get band 9 for those areas, but the speaker would need to have natural intonation and pronunciation, too, without much hesitation.
+Keep in mind that in order to actually get a band 9 score, you need to have excellent pronunciation and fluency.
+The answer below is grammatically correct and uses appropriate vocabulary, so it would get band 9 for Lexical Resource and Grammatical Range and Accuracy, but the speaker would need to have natural intonation and pronunciation, too, without much hesitation.

 The most useful website that I know is YouTube, which is a video-streaming site that is popular all around the world.
 It contains lots of videos on all sorts of topics, so there really is something for everyone.